Terms that a Buyer of Business Telephone Systems Should

 Paging

-paging announcement through loudspeakers installed in your office or through
+announcement through loudspeakers installed in your office or through the phones

 PBX